LoyaltyGM/holasui-contract/README.md

 - **Suifren DAO and Suifren SubDao Modules**: These modules are specialized implementations of a DAO contract for the SuiFren NFT.
 Additionally, they introduce the SubDao feature, which enables the creation of SubDaos based on the birth_location attribute of the Suifren NFT.
 SubDaos are integral parts of the main DAO, providing enhanced organizational structures.

 ## License
-MIT License
+MIT License.
 Copyright (c) 2023 Hola Sui